carlosap256/hashtag_project/README.md

 ## Known issues
 - Right now it only shows one reference per document (up to 6 references total).
 When reporting more than two references per document, ReportLab breaks because the total height of the row is bigger than a page.
+- The sentence splitter method sometimes breaks the line in the wrong part.